Clyfford Still, Color Field Painting, And Abstract Expressionism

 Who Were Some of the Women Impressionist Artists?

-When we think of Impressionist art, most people think of all the famous men artists.
-But there were also many women who were considered significant women impressionists artists.
-The seven significant women impressionist painters are Berthe Morisot, Mary Stevenson Cassatt, Marie Bracquemond, Louise Catherine Breslau, Eva Gonzales, and Lilla Cabot Perry.
-Each of these women in their own unique ways contributed to impressionism art movement.
+When we think of Impressionist art, most people think of all the famous male artists.
+But many women were considered significant women impressionist artists.
+The seven significant women of impressionist painters are Berthe Morisot, Mary Stevenson Cassatt, Marie Bracquemond, Louise Catherine Breslau, Eva Gonzales, and Lilla Cabot Perry.
+Each of these women in their own unique ways, contributed to the impressionism art movement.

 All About En Plein Air Painting, What You Need to Know

 En Plein air means “in the open air.
 It refers to a style of painting outside in the natural light.
-This was a term that was made famous by the French Impressionist art movement.
+This term was made famous by the French Impressionist art movement.
 Many of the French Impressionists painted most of their paintings outdoors.
-There was a lot of equipment and other challenges associated with having to paint everything outdoors.
+There was a lot of equipment and other challenges associated with painting everything outdoors.

 You can learn more by reading All About En Plein Air Painting, What You Need to Know by clicking here.